anachioca/WebDev-OnlineStore/README.md

 Type `http://localhost:8080/` on your browser to access our main page.

 ## Problemms:
-  We had some problems to implemet a single navbar html file and use it in all the other pages.
-For now we have created one navbar code for each page.
+ We had some problems to implemet a single navbar html file and use it in all the other pages, and now (2nd milestone) we are able to do this by using javascipt.

 ## Comments: